damnkrishna/AI-driven-WAF/README.md

   * **Detect anomalies or malicious behavior** (SQLi attempts, XSS payloads, brute-force login attempts, unusual request rates).
   * **Take action** → either alert, block the request, or ban the IP temporarily.

-This is basically an **AI-driven anomaly detection & response system** for web apps.
+This is basically an **ML-driven anomaly detection & response system** for web apps.

 ---